SamPlvs/sandbox_msc/README.md

 Congrats !
 You have won a GPU.
-What do you need to do, next:
+What you need to do, next:

 ## Access to your container
 Each student has been assigned to a [container](https://www.docker.com/what-container), which is a small machine hosted by the system and linked to the GPUs.
 You can access your container via a [secure network protocol](https://en.wikipedia.org/wiki/Secure_Shell) and your [port number](https://en.wikipedia.org/wiki/Port_(computer_networking)).
 Make sure you are connected to the Imperial network, using a [VPN](https://www.imperial.ac.uk/admin-services/ict/self-service/connect-communicate/remote-access/method/set-up-vpn/).